Coyote Creek (Santa Clara County)

 Coyote Creek (Arroyo Coyote) is a river that flows through the Santa Clara Valley in Northern California.
 Its source is on Mount Sizer, in the mountains east of Morgan Hill.
-It eventually flows into Anderson Lake in Morgan Hill and then northwards through Coyote Valley to San Jose, where it empties into San Francisco Bay.
+It eventually flows into Anderson Lake in Morgan Hill and then northwards through Coyote Valley to San Jose, where it empties into the San Francisco Bay.

 History

 Coyote Creek was originally named Arroyo del Coyote by Padre Pedro Font when the de Anza Expedition reached it on Sunday, March 31, 1776.
 However, modern Spanish usage is simply Arroyo Coyote.